 - Only core courses are used in the calculation of the grade-point average. - Be sure to look at your high school's list of NCAA-approved core courses on the Eligibility Center's Web site to make certain that courses being taken have been approved as core courses.
-The Web site is www.ncaaclearinghouse.net.
-Division I grade-point-average requirements are listed on the NCAA web site. - Division I grade-point-average requirements are listed on the NCAA were The Division II grade-point-average requirement is a minimum of 2.0.
+The Web site is www.ncaaclearinghouse.net. - Division I grade-point-average requirements are listed on the NCAA web site. - The Division II grade-point-average requirement is a minimum of 2.0.

+DIVISION I

-DIVISION I DIVISION II 16 Core-Course Rule 16 Core-Course Rule 16 Core Courses: 4 years of English.
-3 years of mathematics (Algebra I or higher).
-2 years of natural/physical science (1 year of lab if offered by high school).
-1 year of additional English, mathematics or 16 Core Courses:3 years of English.2 years of mathematics (Algebra I or higher).2 years of natural/physical science (1 year of lab if offered by high school).2 years of additional English, mathematics or natural/physical science.
-2 years of social science.
-4 years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy). a years of additional science. years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy).
+16 Core-Course Rule

+16 Core Courses:

+- 4 years of English. - 3 years of mathematics (Algebra I or higher).
+2 years of natural/physical science (1 year of lab if offered by high school). - 1 year of additional English, mathematics or natural/physical science. - 2 years of social science. - 4 years of additional courses (from any area above, world languages or nondoctrinal religion/philosophy).